WA Road Safety Research and Evaluation Program

 Road Safety Commission

-Melissa Watts has 25 years experience working for the Government developing social and public policy, as well as strategy.
-Melissa is currently the Assistant Director Strategy at the Road Safety Commission in WA.
-She is responsible for strategy and policy development, data intelligence gathering and analysis for road trauma and the road safety research and evaluation program.
-Melissa and her team will coordinate the development of the state’s next Road Safety Strategy on behalf of the Road Safety Council to follow on from Towards Zero.
+Melissa has several years’ experience working for Government in developing social and public policy, including strategy development.
+She also has experience in service delivery, including in regional and remote WA and within Aboriginal communities.
+Melissa and her policy team are coordinating the development of the state’s next Road Safety Strategy on behalf of the Road Safety Council to follow on from Towards Zero.
 To that effect, the Road Safety Research Program that Melissa manages is integral to inform the future of road safety outcomes in Western Australia.

 Road Safety Commission